 THE SURROUNDING GAME (Documentary, 2017) - Editor

 Richard recently edited The Surrounding Game, a feature-length documentary about Go, the oldest board game in the world.
 The film is directed by Will Lockhart and Cole D. Pruitt.
-The film is set for release in 2017.
+The film is available now on iTunes and Amazon.
 For more information, visit its website.

 "Precious and Unseen" (2011) - 9 min. - Director, Editor

 "Precious and Unseen" tells the story of Indigo Blue, the former Buddhist chaplaincy at Yale University.
 The film explores the environment that Indigo Blue created for students, as well as the inherent problems of sustaining a Buddhist organization at a large private American university.
 The film was featured in Film Threat and The Yale Herald.

 "Life in My Kitchen / Hands" (2012) - 2 min. - Director, Editor